-The Customs Regime is governed by the Organic Code of Production, Trade and Investment, an instrument that aims to allow a strategic international articulation, through trade policy, facilitation to Foreign Trade, customs control and cooperation and exchange of information through a transparent and efficient modern customs regime.
+The Customs Regime is governed by the Organic Code of Production, Trade and Investments, an instrument that aims to allow a strategic international articulation, through trade policy, facilitation to Foreign Trade, customs control and cooperation and exchange information through a modern transparent and efficient customs regime.

-The tributes to foreign trade are:
+The taxes on foreign trade are:

 - a.
-The customs duties
+Tariff duties

 - b.
-Taxes established in organic and ordinary laws
+The taxes established in organic and ordinary laws

 - c.
-Rates for customs services
+Customs fees

-The Generating Fact of the customs tax obligation is the entry of foreign goods or the exit of goods from the customs territory under the control of the customs authority.
-The tax base for customs duties is the customs value of the imported goods.
+The Generating Event of the customs tax obligation is the entry of foreign merchandise or the exit of merchandise from the customs territory under the control of the customs authority.
+The tax base of the customs duties is the customs value of the imported goods.

-Companies incorporated under the public-private modality will enjoy the same benefits in terms of foreign trade as public entities.
+Companies incorporated under the publicprivate modality will enjoy the same benefits in terms of foreign trade as public entities.

-8.1.7.1 Customs Regimes
+8.1.7.1 Customs regimes

-Common customs regimes are the definitive export (merchandise is exempt from all taxes) and importation for consumption (goods are taxed with certain taxes, including customs duties).
-Additionally, the importation of merchandise will be taxed with the value added tax (VAT) and the special consumption tax (ICE), as the case may be.
-In certain specific cases, certain merchandise will be taxed with countervailing duties (antidumping) and an additional fee corresponding to safeguard.
+The common customs regimes are definitive exportation (the merchandise is exempt from all taxes) and consumer importation (the merchandise is subject to certain taxes, including customs duties).

+Additionally, the importation of merchandise will be taxed with the value added tax (VAT) and the special consumption tax (ICE), if applicable.
+In specific cases, certain merchandise will be subject to countervailing duties (anti-dumping) and an additional fee corresponding to a safeguard.

-There are other Import Regimes such as: Temporary admission for re-exportation in the same state, temporary admission for inward processing, replacement of goods with duty-free treatment, transformation under customs control, customs deposit, re-importation in the same state, etc.
+There are other Import Regimes such as: Temporary admission for re-export in the same state, temporary admission for inward processing, replacement of goods with duty-free duty, transformation under customs control, customs warehousing, re-import in the same state, etc.